mgaruccio/Big-PGHLittleHack-2019/README.md

 * Interact with a public API (any method)
 * Interact with a public API using a "modern language" such as Python, Ansible, Terraform, etc
+* Create a sub-repository or team project page and add your code

 _Presentation_